KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 # Harry-Potter-Invisibility-Cloak-OpenCV-Magic
-Remember the classic, award winning(osc novel series, Harry Potter?
+Remember the classic, award winning(osca novel series, Harry Potter?
 Also, remember one of Harry's Christmas gift?...The Invinsible Cloak!
 Well, here is it in the python programming language
 A fun computer vision project that makes you disappear on camera using color detection — just like Harry Potter’s invisibility cloak!
 Built with Python and OpenCV, this project uses real-time video masking to replace your cloak with the background!🧙‍♂️✨